DataLab-Platform/DataLab/doc/intro/tutorials/fabry_perot.rst

 .. figure:: ../../images/tutorials/fabry_perot/05.png

    The "Regions of interest" dialog opens.
-Click "Add region of interest" and select a circular ROI.
+Click "Add ROI" and select a circular ROI.
 Resize the predefined ROI by dragging the handles.
 Note that you may change the ROI radius while keeping its center fixed by pressing the "Ctrl" key.
    Click "OK" to close the dialog.